Pune: Healthcare

 Healthcare in the PMR is provided by private and public facilities.
 Primary care is provided by practitioners of Allopathic medicine as well as traditional and alternative medicine (i.e. Ayurved, Homeopathy and Unani).
 For minor and chronic ailments, people in the region often rely on practitioners of traditional medicine.

 The PMR is served by three government hospitals: Sassoon Hospital, Budhrani and Dr Ambedkar Hospital.
-There are also a number of private hospitals such as Ranka Hospital, Sahyadri, Jahangir Nursing Home, Deenanath Mangeshkar Hospital, Sancheti Hospital, Aditya Birla Memorial Hospital, KEM Hospital, Ruby Hall, Naidu Hospital and Smile Inn Dental Clinic Pune.
+There are also a number of private hospitals such as Ranka Hospital, Sahyadri, Jehangir Hospital, Deenanath Mangeshkar Hospital, Sancheti Hospital, Aditya Birla Memorial Hospital, KEM Hospital, Ruby Hall, Naidu Hospital and Smile Inn Dental Clinic Pune.